 - Effects of Valium Abuse

-The general feeling of relaxation induced by using Valium is what has made it one of the most commonly abused prescription drugs in the sedative or tranquilizer category.
+The general feeling of relaxation that Valium induces is what has made it one of the most commonly abused prescription drugs in the sedative or tranquilizer category.

 Signs and Symptoms

 Gaining awareness that you have a problem with Valium is not going to happen immediately, but knowing the progression from abuse to addiction will aid in your understanding.
 Being prescribed the substance can make the abuse process more covert and confusing to both the user and those around them.

 Questions to Ask Yourself

 Consider the following questions regarding the signs and symptoms of abuse: